getsentry/sentry-docs/src/collections/_documentation/clients/java/index.md

 sidebar_relocation: platforms
 ---

-Sentry for Java is the official Java SDK for Sentry.
-At its core it provides a raw client for sending events to Sentry, but it is highly recommended that you use one of the included library or framework integrations listed below if at all possible.
+Sentry for Java is a collection of modules provided by Sentry.
+To begin, we **highly recommend** you use one of the library or framework integrations listed under Installation.
+Otherwise, [manual usage]({%- link _documentation/clients/java/usage.md -%}) is another option.

 **Note:** The old `raven` library is no longer maintained.
 It is highly recommended that you [migrate]({%- link _documentation/clients/java/migration.md -%}) to `sentry` (which this documentation covers).
 [Check out the migration guide]({%- link _documentation/clients/java/migration.md -%}) for more information.
 If you are still using `raven` you can [find the old documentation here](https://github.com/getsentry/sentry-java/blob/raven-java-8.x/docs/modules/raven.rst).